barryclark/jekyll-now/_posts/2017-12-30-Intro-Level-CNN.md

 #### Q&A
 1. What's moving averages?
 How is it used in DL?

+    Refer to **Notes of the day** down at bottom of the post.

 2. What's momentum used in training?

+    Refer to **Notes of the day** down at bottom of the post.

 3. What's the connection between consecutive convolutional layers and the filter sizes?

+    It's easy to visualize that a stack of two subsequent 3x3 conv layers (without spatial pooling in between) has a pretty similar effect as a 5x5 conv layer.

+    In Alexnet, every convolutional layer is followed by a spatial pooling and it's not hard to see the problem with this method: when we are trying to increase the depth of a network, sub-sampling methods like spatial pooling multiplicatively decrease the size of the feature map.
+For example, a 32 by 32 image can only afford 5 max-poolings before it becomes a single pixel.
+One of the solutions to this problem is that instead of using relatively large filter size in one single convolutional layer, we do multiple layers with small filter sizes.
+VGG is one of the models that follow this configuration.

+    In the [original paper of VGG](https://arxiv.org/pdf/1409.1556.pdf), section 2.3, the authors discussed on this topic.
+In VGG, before each maxlpool layer, there are 2 to 3 convolutional layers in between and each with a relatively small filter size of 3.
+(In VGG16-C they also have 1x1 conv layers)

+    The size of the effective area of a block of convolutional layer is referred as Effective Receptive Field (EFR) in the paper.
+We can just think of it as the field of view of a camera (the conv block) that scans an area (the inputs, in our case) multiple times.
+The EFR, or effective field of view, of a single 5x5 conv layer is 5x5.
+The EFR of a stack of two 3x3 conv layers is 5x5 as well.
+EFR of a single conv layer of 7x7 filter is 7x7, and a stack of 3 conv layers of filter size 3x3 is also 7x7.

+    One of the advantages of this configuration is that, by substituting with multiple conv layers, we can introduce more non-linearities into the system.
+After each conv layer with small filter size, we can add a non-linear activation function.
+The end result is that, while we have the same EFR, we have made the decision function more discriminative by inserting more non-linearities.
+Another advantage discussed in the paper is that this configuration requires significantly fewer parameters compared to single layer structure.

 ## Day 6